DevToys-app/DevToys/CONTRIBUTING.md

 * Make sure your machine is running on Windows 10 1903+.
 * Make sure you have Visual Studio 2019 16.10+ installed.
-* In Visual Studio Installer, install the required components by importing the `.vsconfig` file from the root of the repository.
+* In Visual Studio Installer, install the required components by importing the [.vsconfig](.vsconfig) file.
 * Run `init.ps1` in a PowerShell command prompt to restore all the dependencies.
 * Open `src/DevToys.sln` with Visual Studio and set Solution Platform to x64*.
 * Once opened, set `src/dev/startup/DevToys.Startup/DevToys.Startup.wapproj` as startup project.